-Emily Roysdon (1977) is a New York and Stockholm-based artist and writer.
+Emily Roysdon (1977) is an artist and writer.
 Her working method is interdisciplinary and recent projects take the form of performance, photographic installations, print making, text, video, curating and collaborating.
 She is editor and co-founder of the queer feminist journal and artist collective, LTTR.
-Her many collaborations include costume design for choreographers Levi Gonzalez, Vannesa Anspaugh and Faye Driscoll, as well as lyric writing for The Knife, and Brooklyn based JD Samson & MEN.
+Her many collaborations include lyric writing for The Knife, and JD Samson & MEN; costume design for choreographers Levi Gonzalez, Vanessa Anspaugh and Faye Driscoll; and performance in Boris Charmatz's Expo Zero.

 Roysdon's work is in the public collection of the Museum of Modern Art, New York; Moderna Museet, Stockholm; and The New York Public Library's Miriam and Ira D. Wallach Division of Art, Prints and Photographs, New York.

 Since 2013 she is a Professor of Art at Konstfack University of Art, Craft, and Design in Stockholm, Sweden.
 During Fall 2016-17 she was the invited DAAD Guest Professor at University of the Arts Bremen, and since 2017 she is a visiting adjunct at Columbia University’s MFA program.
 Roysdon completed the Whitney Museum Independent Study Program in 2001 and an Interdisciplinary MFA at UCLA in 2006.